weibeld/ansible-kubernetes/README.md

 ansible-playbook playbooks/init.yml
 ```

-This installs the Kubernetes control plane componets on the master nodes and puts a kubeconfig file for each cluster in the `kubeconfig` directory in your current working directory.
+This installs the Kubernetes control plane components on the master nodes and puts a kubeconfig file for each cluster in the `kubeconfig` directory in your current working directory.

 You can now already access your clusters with kubectl as follows: